 Shoes for Disneyland

-Everyone should bring at least 2 pairs of sturdy walking shoes, in case there is a catastrophic shoe failure.
-The key is good walking shoes, you’ll just hate yourself if you don’t.
+Everyone should bring at least 2 pairs of sturdy, comfortable walking shoes, in case there is a catastrophic shoe failure.
+The best way to enjoy Disney resorts is good, comfortable shoes, you’ll just hate yourself if you don’t.
 This isn’t a time for fashion.

 Toiletries for your Disneyland Trip!

 Try to bring things that work for the whole family.
 We can all use the same body wash and shampoo.
 Don’t go wild on makeup.
 Just the bare essentials that make you feel alright about how you look.

 Be sure to bring sunscreen (that one’s my favorite, I don’t put anything else on my face) and chapstick with sunscreen (I have found that brand to be the best to work and not wear off after an hour).
 Be sure those land in your Disney bag too!

 This is the one that’s a killer.
 All the misc.

 Each of my kids pack their own entertainment bag.
 I try to make sure 3 or 4 books go in there.
 But, either way, I’m not putting that away so I don’t care.